Accelerating the Search for Superconductors Using Machine Learning: Descriptors from QSD's and Engineered features

 For a ternary compound \(\text{A}_{m}\text{B}_{n}\text{C}_{t}\), with a normalized composition \(\text{A}_{x}\text{B}_{y}\text{C}_{z}\), where \(x \leq y \leq z\), x + y + z = 1 and

 the Quantum Structure Diagrams-based descriptors are given as:

 Quantum Structure Diagrams require the analysis of quaternary and higher-order compounds, treating them as pseudo-ternary compounds by grouping similar elements.
 However, we extend this approach to treat quaternary and higher-order compounds in a manner similar to binary and ternary compounds.
-When calculating the weighted average of a property difference, each possible pair is weighted by twice the minimum of their normalized compositions.
-For the weighted average of a property, the normalized composition of each element is used as the weight factor.
+When calculating the weighted average of the property difference, each possible pair is weighted by twice the minimum of their normalized compositions.
+For the weighted average of a property, the normalized composition of each element is used as a weight.

 Building on this intuition, we introduce additional descriptors, including: \begin{itemize} \item The weighted average of the unpaired electron number (\(\overline{U_e}\)), \item The weighted average of electronegativity (\(\overline{\chi}\)), \item The weighted average of orbital radius (\(\overline{R}\)), and \item 24 statistical features using properties weighted by the normalized composition, including the median, maximum, minimum, range, standard deviation, and average deviation of electronegativity, orbital radius, valence electron number, and unpaired electron number. \end{itemize}